Share

 Every time you slide, you’re losing grip and precious lap time.

-A small slide can cost you a tenth to half a second — and that adds up fast over a session.
+A small slide can cost you a tenth to half a second, or more….and that adds up fast over a whole lap and a full session.

 Stay clean, keep the kart planted, and focus on carrying speed.